-In an effort to address this challenge, the Myrlie Evers-Williams Institute for the Elimination of Health Disparities at UMMC will host its annual Rural Interdisciplinary Case Experience (RICE) Bowl at 5:30 p.m.
-Tuesday, Oct.
-29, 2019, in the UMMC School of Medicine (See the campus map for directions).
+In an effort to address this challenge, the Myrlie Evers-Williams Institute for the Elimination of Health Disparities at the University of Mississippi Medical Center (UMMC) hosts the Rural Interdisciplinary Case Experience (RICE) Bowl.

 The RICE Bowl is designed to unite a diverse pool of graduate students from multiple academic disciplines to address complex rural health issues.
 The competition provides an experiential opportunity for students to work in interdisciplinary teams to effectively address a realistic case scenario.
 This experience encourages students to think comprehensively in an effort to provide the highest quality of care to individuals and populations.

-The RICE Bowl will be comprised of three interdisciplinary student teams representing 13 academic disciplines:
+The RICE Bowl is typically composed of three interdisciplinary student teams representing 13 academic disciplines:

-Academic institutions participating in the novel event include Belhaven University, Jackson State University, Mississippi College, University of Mississippi , Mississippi State University and UMMC.
+Academic institutions participating in the RICE Bowl include Belhaven University, Jackson State University, Mississippi College, Mississippi State University, University of Mississippi, and University of Mississippi Medical Center.